ScottLilly/ScottBot/README.md

 It does use [Azure speech-to-text](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/), which sends whatever your microphone hears to Azure.
 However, this app does not store any data - as you can see by reviewing the code.

 ## Requirements
 1. An [Azure](https://azure.microsoft.com) account
 2. An Azure "Cognitive Services" key

+## Running the program
+Run the console program.
+It will listen for the bot name (currently "ScottBot", but configurable in the appsettings.json), the word "Twitch", and the matching "ChatCommand" (also configurable in appsettings.json).
+The program will paste the text into your Twitch chat.

+For example, if I say "ScottBot Twitch GitHub", the program will put "My GitHub repos: https://github.com/ScottLilly https://github.com/CodingWithScott" into the Twitch chat for my channel.

 ## Preparation
 1. Create a User Secrets file for the WPF project, using the format below.
 This will store all the secret keys you want to keep out of source control.
+2. Change the BotName and Twitch ChatCommands values to whatever values you want to use.

+user secrets values to include
 ```javascript
 {
   "Speech": {